Lake Ptolemy

 Lake Ptolemy is a former lake in Sudan.
 This lake formed during the Holocene in the Darfur region, during a time when the monsoon over Africa was stronger.
 The existence of the lake is dated between about 9,100–2,400 years before present.
 This lake could have reached a surface area of 30750 km2, larger than present-day Lake Erie, although estimates of its size vary and it might have been much smaller.
 The shorelines in some places, insofar as they are recognizable, feature riparian landscapes and reeds.
 The lake was a freshwater lake replenished by groundwater and runoff from neighbouring mountains and might itself have been the source for the Nubian Sandstone Aquifer System.
 The lake featured a diverse ecosystem with a number of species, and possibly facilitated the spread of species between the Nile and Lake Chad.

 Name and research history

-The lake is also known as "West Nubian lake", "West Nubian Paleolake" and "Northern Darfur Megalake".
+The lake's deposits were first recognized in 1985–1986, but the "chelonide marshes" or "turtle swamp" of Ptolemy almost certainly refer to the former lake.
+It is also known as "West Nubian lake", "West Nubian Paleolake" and "Northern Darfur Megalake".
 "Ptolemy lake archipelago" refers to dune fields that were periodically submerged along the eastern shores, forming archipelagos.
 The lake name was first mentioned in a 1858 map, but its existence became clear only in 1980–1982.